learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 Collaborative filtering is a method of making automatic predictions (i.e. filtering) about the interests of a user by collecting preferences or taste information from many users on the aggregate (i.e. collaborating).
 There are two main approaches to Collaborative Filter that we will learn about.
 The basic idea behind collaborative filtering model is:

 - Predict a numerical value expressing the predicted score of an item for a user.
-The predicted value should be  within the same scale that is used by all users for rating (i.e. number of stars or rating between 0-5)
+The predicted value should be  within the same scale that is used by all users for the rating (i.e. the number of stars or rating between 0-5).

 - Recommend a list of Top-N items that the active user will like the most based on the highest predicted ratings for the items that they have not yet seen